 The Capstone Experience (3 credit hours) is designed to integrate, synthesize, and apply knowledge as developed through a student's academic program.
-Students are eligible to begin their capstone after completing five semesters of university coursework.
+Public Health students are eligible to complete their capstone during their last 3 semesters of university coursework.
 There are five options for completion of the capstone requirement:

 SPHU 4550 Capstone Independent Study Working one-on-one with a faculty member, the student will complete a high-level research paper.
 Students should seek out a sponsoring faculty mentor and speak to the program manager to register for credit.

-SPHU 4580 International Capstone The BSPH program offers Summer International Capstones, or the student can do a semester-long program that includes a capstone.
-Tulane's Office of Study Abroad works with about a dozen international programs which can include a public health capstone.
-To complete this type of capstone, the experience needs to be approved by department faculty.
-Upon return from studying abroad, students present their work at the BSPH program’s International Scholar Symposium and are graded by faculty before credit can be given.
-Tulane-taught summer international capstones include The Health Systems of China and Public Health Threats in Suriname.
+SPHU 4580 International Capstone Tulane's Office of Study Abroad works with international programs that provide academic research or internship projects, which can count as a public health Capstone.
+To complete this type of Capstone, the experience needs to be approved by the department program staff.
+Upon returning, students present their work at the BSPH program’s International Scholar Symposium before credit is given..

-SPHU 4990 & 5000 Honors Thesis This option is open only to students who are part of Tulane's Honors Program.
+SPHU 4990 & 5000 Honors Thesis During the senior year students may write an Honors Thesis or complete an equivalent Honors project that may be used to fulfill the BSPH Capstone.
+To be eligible to write an Honors Thesis, a student must have an overall cumulative GPA of 3.4 or higher, and a GPA of 3.5 or higher in the major or majors for which the thesis is to be written.
 The Honors Thesis requires two semesters of work with a three-member faculty thesis committee.
 This option can be very rewarding for students planning to go on to graduate school.
-Interested students should speak to a faculty member during their third year at Tulane about this option, as well as to administrators of the Honors Program.
-Students receive seven total credit hours as well as writing intensive credit for completing an Honors Thesis.
+Interested students should speak to a faculty member during their third year at Tulane about this option, as well as to administrators of the Office of Academic Enrichment.
+Students receive 7 total credit hours as well as writing intensive credit for completing an Honors Thesis.

 Students are responsible for initiating and following through with their Capstone.